-• This measure of unemployment depends on the definitions of "unemployed" and "civilian labor force".

-- For example, "employed persons" includes "All persons who did at least 15 hours of unpaid work in a family-owned enterprise operated by someone in their household." - Other countries use different definitions of unemployment. - In 1976, the U.S. department introduced several "Alternative measures of labor underutilization" and regularly publishes these other measures of unemployment rate.
+- This measure of unemployment depends on the definitions of "unemployed" and "civilian labor force". - For example, the official definition of "employed persons" includes "All persons who did at least 15 hours of unpaid work in a family-owned enterprise operated by someone in their household." - Other countries use different definitions of unemployment. - In 1976, the U.S. Department of Labor introduced several "Alternative measures of labor underutilization" and regularly publishes these other measures of unemployment rate.